amgrubb/BloomingLeaf/leaf-ui/refactoring_summ.md

 # BloomingLeaf Refactoring Changes
-Previously the BloomingLeaf front-end source code contained irrelavent functions, style inconsistencies and minimal documentation for existing functions.
+From June 2018 to August 2018, a large part of the BloomingLeaf code has been redesigned in attempt to make it easier to understand.
 This document will outline the major refactoring changes that took place and will summarize how BloomingLeaf's front-end code works.

 # How it works
 When the website is loaded up, one of the first files Javascript files that are loaded is ```Class.js```.